Bytebit-Org/roblox-TouchScreenJoysticks/DOCUMENTATION.md

 `readonly isEnabled: boolean`\
 A readonly field for determining whether the instance is enabled\
-When enabled and visible, the joystick can be interacted with by the player
+When enabled, the joystick can be interacted with by the player

 `readonly isVisible: boolean`\
 A readonly field for determining whether the instance is visible\